NguyenVu2005/NguyenVu2005.github.io/index.md

 │
 •  Fall 2025   – Will be working on Robotstudio within RISE Lab

-# Projects
+# Projects (Joint with other students)

 [Withdrawal](https://github.com/CSC-3380-Spring-2025/Team-27)
 *A 3D first person Horror Game built within Unreal Engine 5 using C++.
 The game contain classic horror elements like eerie sounds, dim lighting, and creaking movement all while the player tries to solve a set of puzzles to move on to the next level.*

 [Coffee Shop Database](https://github.com/iwasella/aquarium-database-project)
-*A mock database built using SQLite and Python for a coffee shop establishment*
+*A mock database with a CLI built using SQLite and Python for a coffee shop establishment.
+The CLI consist of 6 interfaces for the menu, employee, customer, reservation, order, and inventory.
+It allow users to add, delete, update, and view data for each of the interfaces, mimicking a real establishment.*

 [Whirl](https://github.com/ghebert3/4330-Group-Project)
 *An app built using Figma, React Native, Expo Go, Supabase, SQL, and Javascript.
 The app help LSU students to find and make connections with others, serving as a space where reaching out first will feel easier when breaking the ice.
 Users can connect by a swiping system, book activities together, post memorable moments, and chat about all kind of things.*